 Attendees must take the five courses in the CCRMP certification course series in order.
-Before attending this course, attendees must first successfully complete the following courses:Online Cloud Security Risk Management Policy and Methods Review • Course 2095
+Before attending this course, attendees must first successfully complete the following courses:Cybersecurity Risk Management Policy and Methods Review • Course 2095

 The flexible, online 8-week course schedule enables you to collaborate with your instructor and fellow students to acquire the cloud security risk management expertise employers seek.

 Asynchronous Threaded Discussions

 Each week’s discussion threads focus on a specific cloud security risk management concept.
 You can participate in these discussions anytime, anywhere as you interact with your instructor and fellow students online.

 Four Live Virtual Seminars

 In weeks 1, 3, 5 & 7 you will participate in live-online interactive sessions led by your expert, practitioner instructor.
 Recordings of each session will be available to you if you are unable to attend.